Victorian anti-discrimination law

-A person must not request, instruct, induce, encourage, authorise or assist another to To break a legal rule or fail to carry out a legal obligation such as a court order. the Equal Opportunity Act (s 105).
-If a person acts in any of these ways, a dispute can be brought to VEOHRC, or an application can be made to VCAT against that person.
-If the other person (who has been requested, instructed, encouraged, authorised or assisted) proceeds to contravene the Equal Opportunity Act, a dispute can be lodged against both people (s 106).
+A person must not request, instruct, induce, encourage, authorise or assist another to contravene the Equal Opportunity Act (s 105).
+If a person acts in any of these ways, a dispute can be brought to the VEOHRC, or an application can be made to VCAT against that person.
+If the other person (who has been requested, instructed, encouraged, authorised or assisted) proceeds to contravene the Equal Opportunity Act, a dispute can be lodged against both people (s 106 Equal Opportunity Act).

 Discriminatory request for information

 The Equal Opportunity Act (s 107) prohibits a person asking for information that could potentially be used to discriminate against another person.
 An exception may apply if the information sought is reasonably requested or required for a non-discriminatory purpose (s 108).
 For example, employers should not ask questions about a job applicant’s religion or parental or carer responsibilities in interviews, unless they have a genuine non-discriminatory reason for doing so.